IFL Cup Finals @ The Arena at American Dream (East Rutherford, NJ)

 As I said during the preliminary round, I originally had other plans for this day, so I wasn't thinking of going back to see more of the IFL Cup.
 However, rain and general wetness ended up affecting said plans (as well as my schedule for the whole weekend)1, so I decided to come back to check out MORE indoor football (as it sorta fit around the Staten Island Monarchs game I went to).

-Anyway, since I've already gone over the league, event, and teams before, I won't bore you trying to re-explain things (though one thing I did change: I found much closer parking this time).
+Anyway, since I've already gone over the league, event, and teams before, I won't bore you trying to re-explain things (though one thing that did change: IFL Cup game balls were now available for purchase).
 Instead, let's just get to the games:

 Consolation Game: New Mexico Chupacabras vs. Orlando Pirates